You will learn

 Manage web chat messages in Klaviyo

-Each inbound message you receive from a customer via web chat creates a new conversation (or “ticket”) in your Klaviyo Inbox, where a member of your team can reply.
+Each inbound message you receive from a customer via web chat (whether from the chat directly or handed off by the AI Agent) creates a new ticket in your Klaviyo Inbox, where a member of your team can reply.

 Note that both SMS and web chat tickets feed into the Klaviyo inbox, offering a consolidated place for managing these 2 direct communication channels.
 Learn more about managing tickets in your inbox.